 The school will be made aware of the pupil agreement when they register their child with the school.

 The school will liaise with the LA as part of the ICT SLA to provide effective support to parents and carers.
-For example, a series of drop in workshops were held to inform parents to coincide with parents evening in autumn 2013 and have planned to repeat this in 2016.

 9. Standards and inspection